Solar glass is used to replace conventional construction materials such as glazing or cladding, while also generating electricity on site.

-Thin film technologies tend to operate optimally at 700 to 800 W/m2 radiance and continue working down to very low radiance levels: ~10% sunlight.
+Thin film technologies tend to operate optimally at 700 to 800 W/m2radiance and continue working down to very low radiance levels: ~10% sunlight.
 Unlike crystalline modules which require direct sunlight, thin film works in ambient and reflected light, on the dullest days.
 Thin film exhibits less degradation than crystalline cells do at high temperatures.

 The performance differentiation in different light levels should be considered with reference to the geographic location of the project, the local climate, the orientation of the panels on the building and the application.
-PV panels on a vertical façade will receive lower light levels than those optimally angled on a roof.
-Equally those facing North will receive less direct light than those facing South.
+PV panels on a vertical facade will receive lower light levels than those optimally angled on a roof.
+Equally those facing north will receive less direct light than those facing south.

 As well as different aesthetics (see below) thin film solar glazing has various advantages which need to be considered with reference to each specific project.
 These are set out on our dedicated 'thin film' page (under 'Why thin film?').

-Left: Polysolar PS-CT-64/48 units (2.8 kWp), Solar Bus Shelter, Canary Wharf
+Left: Polysolar PS-CT-64/48 units (2.8 kWp), Solar Bus Shelter, Canary Wharf.

-Right: Polysolar PS-MC-SE monocrystalline glass panels
+Right: Polysolar PS-MC-SE monocrystalline glass panels.

 The effect of transparency is commonly achieved in the PV module by the combination of transparent unoccupied areas and a pattern of opaque solar cells.
 The arrangement and distribution of the solar cells within the module thus controls the degree of transparency.
 This makes it possible to create interesting and innovative light effects.
 If the module is required to have less transparency, the intermediate areas not filled with cells can also be coloured.